Article ID: 317375 - View products that this article applies to.

-If the autogrow option is set in Microsoft SQL Server 2005, SQL Server 2000, and SQL Server 7.0, transaction log files can expand automatically to the maximum log file size of 2 terabytes (TB) per log file.
+If the autogrow option is set in Microsoft SQL Server 2005 and later versions, SQL Server 2000, and SQL Server 7.0, transaction log files can expand automatically to the maximum log file size of 2 terabytes (TB) per log file.

 Typically, the size of the transaction log file stabilizes when it can hold the maximum number of transactions that can occur between transaction log truncations that are triggered by either checkpoints or transaction log backups.

 However, in some cases the transaction log may become very large and run out of space or become full.
 Typically, you receive the following error message when a transaction log file uses up the available disk space and cannot expand any longer:

 If you are using SQL Server 2005, you receive an error message that resembles the following:

 The log file for database '%.*ls' is full.